-If you have had a cancer diagnosis cancer, living with cancer, or supporting someone with cancer, then speaking to other people that are in a similar situation could really help you through your cancer journey.
+If you've had a cancer diagnosis, are living with cancer, or supporting someone with cancer, then speaking to other people that are in a similar situation could really help you through your experience.

 Some cancer forums also provide an opportunity to ask experts that might answer your questions.
-It is usually quick to register on a forum and start asking questions.
+It's usually quick to register on a forum and start asking questions.
 Most forums are provided by charities in the UK and usually moderated by those working for the charity.

 Specialising in people with pancreatic cancer and covering carers, treatment patient experience topics.
 There forums are very active with people posting daily.
 When you have registered, you will also be get access to support from their specialist pancreatic cancer nurses with an opportunity to "Ask the nurse" throughout the year.

 A very active forum for those living with prostate cancer.
 They have simple topic categories with very active conversations in each of them.

 The Roy Castle Lung Cancer Foundation is on the HealthUnlocked platform.
 They have over 4,000 members and over 2,500 posts, and their community seems pretty active with posting.